dev-academy-programme/concepts/server/node-debugging.md

 Another debugging tool worth checking out is [Node Monkey](https://github.com/jwarkentin/node-monkey), which provides a way to show server output in the browser console, as well as issue debugging commands to your running program.

+## Challenge

-**Challenge**: try to complete todays exercise without writing a single `console.log` for debugging!
+Try to complete today's exercise without writing a single `console.log` for debugging!